 Fuji – A cross between a Red Delicious and Rals Janet, it’s one of the best-selling apples in Japan.
 Some bakers don’t care for them as pie apples, but I think the spicy flavor and typically juicy flesh work well in pies.

 Golden (or Yellow) Delicious – A good all-purpose apple whose flavor can sometimes underwhelm, sometimes surprise.
-The flavor is typically sweet and not as complex as some apples, but the texture usually holds up nicely in a pie.
+The flavor is typically sweet and not as complex as some apples, and the texture sometimes holds up in a pie, sometimes less so.

 Jonathan – Some think it makes one of the best pie apples, others think it’s much more suited to snacking.
 Jonathans tend to have softish, fine-textured flesh and a tangy flavor that can work well in a pie.